 Our success depends, in large part, on our ability to protect our intellectual property and other proprietary rights.
 We rely primarily on patents, trademarks, copyrights, trade secrets and unfair competition laws, as well as license agreements and other contractual provisions, to protect our intellectual property and other proprietary rights.
 However, a significant portion of our technology is not patented, and we may be unable or may not seek to obtain patent protection for this technology.
+In addition, the U.S. government has licenses under certain of our patents and certain other intellectual property that are developed or used in performance of government contracts, and it may use or authorize others to use such patents and intellectual property for government and other purposes.
 Moreover, existing U.S. legal standards relating to the validity, enforceability and scope of protection of intellectual property rights offer only limited protection, may not provide us with any competitive advantages, and may be challenged by third parties.
 The laws of countries other than the United States may be even less protective of intellectual property rights.
 Accordingly, despite our efforts, we may be unable to prevent third parties from infringing upon or misappropriating our intellectual property or otherwise gaining access to our technology.
 Unauthorized third parties may try to copy or reverse engineer our products or portions of our products or otherwise obtain and use our intellectual property.
 Moreover, many of our employees have access to our trade secrets and other intellectual property.
 If one or more of these employees leave us to work for one of our competitors, then they may disseminate this proprietary information, which may as a result damage our competitive position.
 If we fail to protect our intellectual property and other proprietary rights, then our business, results of operations or financial condition could be materially harmed.